program--/program--.github.io/content/about.md

 ## Research / Interests

-**Machine Learning** / **Data Science**: I'm currently working as an undergraduate research assistant under [Mike Johnson](https://mikejohnson51.github.io/) in the UCSB Geography Department, where we are working on computational methods in Hydrology/Water Resources.
+**Machine Learning** / **Data Science**: I'm currently working under [Dr. Mike Johnson](https://mikejohnson51.github.io/) in the UCSB Geography Department, where we are working on computational methods in Hydrology/Water Resources.
 Within these methods, I am helping develop machine learning models to solve current open problems in this field.

 **Geographic Information Systems**: I'm heavily interested in the field of GIS.
 Much of my current experience is from the GIS course sequence at UCSB.
 You can view my project site [here](https://gis.justinsingh.me/).